Category Archives: Divorce Planning

 While it is widely known that divorce is both uncomfortable and unenjoyable for those who go through it, many do not know about the health effects divorce can cause.
 There is much debate about this, but according to prevention.com, divorce can actually cause a slew of health concerns.
 We will break a few of those… Read More »

-Lawmakers Try to Get Approval for Another Alimony Overhaul
+Lawmakers Push Another Alimony Overhaul

 Florida lawmakers are, again, trying to push a bill past Governor Rick Scott that will overhaul the current child support standards.
 This is the second time the lawmakers are trying to get Governor Rick Scott to approve this alimony bill.
 Changing How Time-Sharing in Florida is Determined The new bill includes a large section… Read More »

-What is Simplified Dissolution of a Marriage in Florida?
+Simplified Dissolution of Marriage in Florida

 When marriages don’t work out, there are a few different ways to end the marriage: annulment, divorce, and simplified dissolution of a marriage, are some of the ways.
 Many people don’t quite know what a simplified dissolution of a marriage is.
 In short, a simplified dissolution of marriage is quicker and generally pre-agreed upon… Read More »

-Can my Child Testify in my Divorce Case?
+Can a Child Testify in Divorce Court?

 If you’ve experienced the unfortunate situation of divorce, you know the many difficult stages to the court case there are.
 Besides the pain of the actual relationship separation, there also has to be a decision on property division and most difficult of all, child custody.
 If you are currently entering or involved in a… Read More »